 Many women worry that they won’t be able to find a family that fits their criteria, which also leads them to wonder how hard it is to find adoptive parents.
 But the truth is that you will never have to worry about finding an adoptive family who will love your baby as much as you do.
 With the help of an adoption professional, you can exactly what you’re looking for — no matter how long it takes.

 So, is it difficult to give a child up for adoption?
-Not necessarily.
-But is it easy to give a baby up for adoption?
-Far from it.
-No matter what it looks like from the outside, it takes tremendous courage to place your child for adoption.
+When it comes to the process, not necessarily.
+But no matter what it looks like from the outside, it takes tremendous courage to place your child for adoption.
 This selfless decision will never be an easy one to make.

 Even when your worries feel too much to bear, always remember that there’s someone ready to listen.
 You may experience some emotional difficulty in deciding to “give up” a baby for adoption, but agencies everywhere will do whatever they can to make this process as smooth as possible.
 You can always reach out to an adoption counselor or therapist who specializes in adoption, close friends or family, or other birth parents who know what you’re going through.

-To speak to a trained adoption specialist near you, please fill out our free information form to learn more.
-An adoption professional will reach out to you and can answer questions about all of your unplanned pregnancy options, not just adoption.
+To speak to a trained adoption specialist near you, contact us now to get more info.
+An adoption professional will reach out to you and can answer questions about all your unplanned pregnancy options, not just adoption.